korhankemalkaya/NeRFlect/README.md

     --config example_humanrf \
     --workspace /tmp/example_workspace \
     --dataset.path /tmp/actorshq \
-    --is_manual True
 ```
+ - **camera_parameters:** *An optional configuration file argument.
+It should be specified according to the calibration data format, whose example can be found below.
+It allows one to enter a camera's parameter manually.*
  - **"test.trajectory_via_calibration_file** *A configuration file argument.
-If is_manual is False, then the user is expected to pass the path of the calibration file to this argument.*
+If the camera_parameters is not specified, then the user is expected to pass the path of the calibration file to this argument.*
  - **is_orbited:** *A configuration file argument.
 If True, the model rotates the input camera in a circular orbit and samples new cameras.*
  - **is_uniformed:** *A configuration file argument.
 If True, the model performs a uniform (evenly distributed) sampling of new cameras on a sphere surface*
- - **sphere_radius:** *An optional configuration file argument.
-If is_uniformed is True, the user can specify the sphere's radius.
+ - **radius:** *An optional configuration file argument.
+If either is_uniformed or is_orbited is True, the user can specify the sphere's radius.
 If not specified, the radius is calculated from the given camera and the object center.*
  - **sample_number:** *A configuration file argument for the sampling count.*
+ - **specific_frame:** *An optional configuration file argument to render from a specific frame.
+If not specified, HumanRF's original framing process is used.*
+ - **object_center_addition:** *An optional configuration file argument.
+It allows users to manipulate the object center.
+Assuming the original object center is calculated as (a,b,c), one can specify this parameter as (x,y,z) to render images around the new center (a+x, b+y, c+z).*
  - **test.checkpoint:** *A configuration file argument for the path of the trained model.*